How to Start an Email List for Free Right Now

 Best of all it’s totally free to join!

 The catch?
 While most of the guides can be implemented regardless of the tools you are using to design and build your blog, some guides are specific to the Thrive Themes plugins.

 It’s free anyway, you got nothing to lose but more email marketing knowledge to gain.
 If it’s good enough to help me get started, it should be useful to you too!

 Where should you place your opt-in form?

-When it comes to placing your opt-in forms, the more location you placed them the better.
+When it comes to placing your opt-in or signup forms, the more location you placed them the better.